2023 Best Value Construction Management Schools in the Middle Atlantic Region

 Read full report on Construction Management at New York University

-With a ranking of #7, Morgan State University did quite well on this year’s best value schools for construction management students.
+Morgan State University landed the #7 spot in the 2023 rankings for the best value construction management programs.
 Morgan State is a medium-sized public school located in the large city of Baltimore.

 Out-of-state tuition fees for undergraduate students at Morgan State are $18,480 per year.
 While working on their degree, construction management majors at Morgan State accumulate an average of around $40,000 in student debt.

-Alfred State undergraduate students pay an average of $15,937 in tuition and fees each year.
+The average tuition and fees for an out-of-state undergraduate student at Alfred State are $15,937 a year.
 The average amount in student loans that construction management majors at Alfred State take out is $25,973.

-Read full report on Construction Management at Alfred State College
+Full Construction Management at Alfred State College Report

 Stevens Institute of Technology landed the #9 spot in the 2023 rankings for the best value construction management programs.
-Stevens is a medium-sized private not-for-profit school located in the suburb of Hoboken.
+Stevens is a moderately-sized private not-for-profit school located in the large suburb of Hoboken.

 Out-of-state tuition fees for undergraduate students at Stevens are $56,920 per year.